Brandon Lowe Player Props: Rays vs. Dodgers

 Brandon Lowe At The Plate

-- Lowe is batting .201 with five doubles, a triple, eight home runs and 21 walks.
+- Lowe is hitting .203 with five doubles, a triple, eight home runs and 21 walks.

+- In 29.5% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 20.5% and driven in three or more of his team's runs in three contests.

-- He has scored in 34.9% of his games this year, with two or more runs scored in 14.0%.
+- He has scored in 15 of 44 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.